It is time to reach our potential, to awaken ourselves on a global scale.

 On 7 April 1844, in Nauvoo, Illinois, just 81 days before he was killed, the Mormon prophet Joseph Smith gave a sermon.
 This is known as the King Follett discourse, and is one of the most well-documented and most significant sermons he ever delivered.
 Literary critic Harold Bloom once described it as “one of the truly remarkable sermons ever preached in America.”1 In this sermon Smith said these profound and controversial words:

-Here then is eternal life—to know the only wise and true God—you have got to learn how to be a God yourself in order to save yourself, to make yourselves Gods, to be Kings and Priests to God, the same as all Gods have done—by going from a small capacity to a great capacity, from a small degree to another, from grace to grace, from exaltation to exaltation, until the resurrection—till they are able to dwell in everlasting burnings, to sit in glory, as doth those who sit enthroned in everlasting power who have gone before… The mind of man [the soul or spirit] is as immortal as, and coequal with, God himself… Some shall rise to the everlasting burnings of God; for God dwells in everlasting burnings…2
+Here then is eternal life—to know the only wise and true God—you have got to learn how to be a God yourself in order to save yourself, to be Kings and Priests to God, the same as all Gods have done—by going from a small capacity to a great capacity, from a small degree to another, from grace to grace, from exaltation to exaltation, until the resurrection—till they are able to dwell in everlasting burnings, to sit in glory, as doth those who sit enthroned in everlasting power who have gone before… The mind of man [the soul or spirit] is as immortal as, and coequal with, God himself… Some shall rise to the everlasting burnings of God; for God dwells in everlasting burnings…2

 The American visionary artist, Alex Grey, has depicted such a human rising to everlasting burnings and union in God consciousness in a remarkable and spectacular painting shown at the top of this page which he calls Theologue (1984).
 Grey included this caption: